TIGER-AI-Lab/BrowserAgent/README.md

 #### 2. Data preparation

-Download [📊 Browseragent eval data](https://huggingface.co/datasets/kirito011024/broswer_training_data) and place it in the data folder, the final structure should look like this:
+Download [📊 BrowserAgent eval data](https://huggingface.co/datasets/TIGER-Lab/BrowserAgent-Data) and place it in the data folder, the final structure should look like this:

 ```
 data